-The Mobile Library was replaced in 2009 and continues to provide an outreach service to residents in 14 remote locations across the Port Stephens LGA.
+The Mobile Library was replaced in 2009 and continues to provide an outreach service to residents in 13 remote locations across the Port Stephens LGA.
 The delivery model has been adapted within the past three years with an increased focus on meeting special needs in the community.
 These include services for the aged, persons with a disability, residents of aged care and retirement homes.
-The existing Mobile Library has an estimated lifespan of approximately 15 years and is expected to be retained for this period without major capital replacement.
+The existing refurbished Mobile Library has an estimated lifespan of approximately 8 years and is expected to be retained for this period without major capital replacement.

 An outreach delivery van was acquired in December 2010 to provide access to locations that the existing articulated vehicle cannot navigate.
 The delivery van facilitates delivery to special needs clients, and residents of aged care and retirement homes as well as residents of rural and remote areas in the LGA.
+The delivery van will be replaced with an EV in early 2024.